A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

-In this section, we describe the proposed two-stage TMO that is biologically-inspired, computationally efficient, and perceptually optimized.
-Fig.~\ref{fig:model2} shows the schematic diagrams.
-At Stage one, after preprocessing, we decompose the color-space-transformed calibrated HDR image into a normalized Laplacian pyramid, and input it to the \textit{tone mapping network}, consisting of two DNNs for Laplacian pyramid estimation.
-At Stage two, we use the trained tone mapping network to produce a pseudo-multi-exposure image stack, corresponding to the same HDR image calibrated with different maximum luminances.
+In this section, we describe the proposed PS-TMO for HDR image tone mapping, which is perceptually optimized, self-calibrated, and computationally efficient.
+Fig.~\ref{fig:tmo} and Fig.~\ref{fig:fusionnetwork} together show the schematic diagrams.
+In Stage one, after preprocessing, we decompose the color-space-transformed and randomly photometrically calibrated HDR image into a normalized Laplacian pyramid, and input it to the \textit{tone mapping network}, consisting of two DNNs for Laplacian pyramid estimation.
+In Stage two, we use the trained tone mapping network to self-calibrate the input HDR image by producing a pseudo-multi-exposure image stack out of it with different maximum luminances.
 We then train a \textit{fusion network} for weight map estimation.
 The final high-quality LDR image is computed by a weighted fusion.